lvillasen/Quantum-Computer-Simulator/README.md

 # Brief description

-This is an ideal simulator designed to be fast with speeds comparable to other simulators written in C because the unitary operations are optimized with matrix-free algorithms and the python code is accelerated with Numba.
+This is an ideal simulator.
+The unitary operations are optimized with matrix-free algorithms.

 The maximum number of qubits it can handle is limited, in a natural way, by the resources available on the system used to run the programs.
 For instance, the 18-qubit Grover-search example provided (402 repetition of the basic search algorithm) runs in a few seconds on a typical laptop.